Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == F.1: Co-op Exceptions
 F.1.1) #entangledRule("A.3.3") (banning opening to LAN) is nullified for co-op runs.\
 F.1.2) <F.1.2> In addition to the world generation settings allowed in #entangledRule("A.1.3"), you may also enable cheats.\
+- F.1.2.a) Guidance: We strongly recommend generating the world with cheats but opening to lan without cheats to more easily comply with #entangledRule("F.3.4").
 F.1.3) No cheats or actions which could not be accomplished without cheats must be used during the run.
 - F.1.3.a) <F.1.3.a> Exception: /difficulty may be used, nullifying #entangledRule("A.3.5") (note that in accordance with #entangledRule("A.3.11"), the difficulty must not be set to peaceful, even if toggling between difficulties)
 - F.1.3.b) <F.1.3.b> Exception: /time set 0 may be used as described in #entangledRule("F.2.2"), nullifying #entangledRule("A.3.5").
 F.1.4) Players with cheats enabled must not use F3+I.\
 F.1.5) The entirety of a co-op run must occur on either an dedicated server or with Open to LAN.
-- F.1.5.a) Exception: The first few seconds (at the discretion of verifiers) of a run may be played on singleplayer.
+- F.1.5.a) Exception: The very start (at the discretion of verifiers) of a run may be played on singleplayer.
 F.1.6) If more than 16 players are running, choose 16 players while submitting, input the names of 15 of the players, and then list “+others” for the 16th slot.
 Include the name of all other players not listed in the description of the speedrun.com submission.\
 F.1.7) <F.1.7> Your server must not use any mods or plugins outside of the allowed list of mods in #entangledRule("A.8") and/or #entangledRule("C.2").
 - This excludes but is not limited to (whether or not plugins are enabled):